Leaving Eddyville by the only road leading West you curve to the North, the trail leaves on the left side there.

 Petticoat junction is where several trails meet.
 Follow the trail along the south bank along the creek.

 You won’t get this view on the River to River but I took it so here is Bay Lake in the morning.

 That tire was along the shore with the washed up debris.
 If you were a drag racer in the 60’s you know what it was.
 Hope there isn’t an old drag car down there on the bottom.

 I walked on down South 032 until I rejoined the R2R then followed it until it Joined CR463, a gravel county road which goes to Bay Lake.
 It heads North again and then West where you get a nice view of the backside of Millstone Bluff.

-A quick video I took a couple of days ago.
+A quick video I took

 From the top